 Nigel Barden is a Food and Drink Critic, Journalist, Broadcaster, After-Dinner Speaker and Awards Host.

-Nigel is also the food and drink presenter for BBC London TV, Radio and OnLine, including the Sony Gold winning ‘Robert Elms Show’ and ‘The Chris Evans Show’ (Sony Gold) on BBC Radio 2.
+Nigel has been the food and drink presenter for BBC London TV, Radio and OnLine, including the Sony Gold-winning ‘Robert Elms Show’ and ‘The Chris Evans Show’ (Sony Gold) on BBC Radio 2.

 Formerly he was a Yorkshire based wine merchant, before heading off to drama school in London, in 1991.

-Nigel Barden is also rugby correspondent for BBC London Radio and every weekend can be heard commenting on Guinness Premiership & European Heineken Cup games.
+Nigel Barden is also a rugby correspondent for BBC London Radio and can be heard commenting on Guinness Premiership & European Heineken Cup games.
 He filmed a BBC documentary on the Clipper Round the World Yacht Race, & narrated the World Power Boat Racing, for Channel 4.